Click Here to Login to your account or Click Here to Create Your Account.

 Boluoke® seems to be beneficial for any illness that has an accompanying hypercoagulable blood state, which has been shown to be present in many chronic illnesses.
 Some practitioners are also recommending Boluoke® for those who choose to be on hormone replacement therapy or birth control pills, and for those who could not tolerate standard preventative pharmaceutical drugs.

-High Lp(a) in blood is a risk factor for coronary heart disease (CHD), cerebrovascular disease (CVD), atherosclerosis, thrombosis, and stroke (source: Christian Wilde (2003).
+Lipoprotein (a)High Lp(a) in blood is a risk factor for coronary heart disease (CHD), cerebrovascular disease (CVD), atherosclerosis, thrombosis, and stroke (source: Christian Wilde (2003).
 Hidden Causes of Heart Attack and Stroke: Inflammation, Cardiology's New Frontier.
 Abigon Press, pages 182-183).

 In advanced atherosclerosis, Lp(a) is an independent risk factor not dependent on LDL.
 Lp(a) then indicates a coagulant risk of plaque thrombosis.
 Apo(a) contains domains that are very similar to plasminogen (PLG).
 Lp(a) accumulates in the vessel wall and inhibits binding of PLG to the cell surface, reducing plasmin generation which increases clotting.
 This inhibition of PLG by Lp(a) also promotes proliferation of smooth muscle cells.
 These unique features of Lp(a) suggest Lp(a) causes generation of clots and atherosclerosis (source: Caplice NM, Panetta C, Peterson TE, Kleppe LS, Mueske CS, Kostner GM, Broze GJ, Simari RD (2001).
 "Lipoprotein (a) binds and inactivates tissue factor pathway inhibitor: a novel link between lipoproteins and thrombosis".
 Blood 98 (10): 2980–7).